najibels/FinalCapstone/README.md

 ## Vinyl Ecommerce App

-This app is band site for the band Gorillaz and it doubles as an en ecomerce store.
-In this app users are able to browse the g
+This app is band site for the band Gorillaz, and it doubles as an en ecommerce store.
+In this app users are able to browse the website while shopping.
+Mangers will be abe to update the store.

 - [Daily Progress](#Daily-Progess)
 - [User Stories](#User-Stories)